facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 An alternative to the `disown` keyword is to use `release`.
 Bikeshedding welcome.

-The __ReturnsBorrowedThis attribute is technically unecessary as the emitter can infer when it would be required and handle the situation appropriately.
+The __ReturnsBorrowedThis attribute is technically unnecessary as the emitter can infer when it would be required and handle the situation appropriately.
 We think it's better to be explicit here.